UK offers Hong Kong residents British passport – A stoking controversy

 In mid-2020, China imposed a national security law on Hong Kong to assert its control over the region.
 After which, Britain accused China of violating its promise to grant Hong Kong semi-autonomous powers but China shrugged it off.
 The British government announced to create a special visa category for Hong Kongers holding British National (Overseas) passports, a unique pathway carved before the transfer of power in 1997.
 The new category that will eventually lead to citizenship, opens a new door of opportunities for a large number of people from Hong Kong to live and work in Britain.

 In retaliation to Britain’s decision, China has announced that it would no longer recognize the special British passport already in use.
-On the contrary, the UK government claims that the new visa could attract more than 300,000 people, their dependents and close family relatives.
-Beijing is of the view that this opportunity is not a blessing but it would make the Hong Kongers second class citizens in another country.
-It escalated a new tension between both the countries over the fate of the Hong Kong, which was once a British colony that returned to Chinese control back in 1997.
+On the contrary, the UK government claims that the new visa could attract more than 300,000 people, their dependents, and close family relatives.
+Beijing is of the view that this opportunity is not a blessing but it would make the Hong Kongers second-class citizens in another country.
+It escalated a new tension between both countries over the fate of the Hong Kong, which was once a British colony that returned to Chinese control back in 1997.

 According to London, Britain is fulfilling its commitment to the people of Hong Kong after China imposed a new security law on the semi-autonomous city, which is considered a breach of terms of agreements under which the region was handed over to China.

 “I am immensely proud that we have brought in this new route for Hong Kong BN(O)s to live, work and make their home in our country,” Prime Minister Boris Johnson said about the new visa category initiated for the Hong Kong BN(O) passport holders.
 To which the Chinese government reacted with the statement that it would no longer recognize British National Overseas (BNO) passport as a valid travel document from January 31, 2021.